Staff Guide

 As members of staff, all of us are doing our part to volunteer for our beloved community at Canis.
 This document outlines the basics of what the expectations are for us as staff members and serves as a reference for the team.

 Not every staff member is present in all sides of the community; a select few are designated as purely "Back End".
 These staff members only take care of things behind the scenes, such as coding, board maintenance, and other tasks that the general membership doesn't take part in.
-The Back End staff members are still indicated in the list of Staff (located here: link).
+The Back End staff members are not indicated on the list of staff, as all member related matters should go through front facing staff members.

 The majority of staff is present in the IC and OOC parts of the community and can be reached out to for any and all concerns, questions, and ideas.